lit/lit.dev/packages/lit-dev-content/site/guide/components/styles.md

 ## Adding styles to your component {#add-styles}

-For optimal performance, define scoped styles in a static `styles` property.
+You define scoped styles in the static `styles` property using the tagged template literal `css` function.
+Defining styles this way results in the most optimal performance:

-Define styles in a tagged template literal, using the `css` tag function:

 {% playground-example "docs/components/style/basic" "my-element.ts" %}